2022 CONCACAF U-20 Championship: Qualified teams for the 2024 Summer Olympics

-Qualified teams for Pan American Games
+Qualified teams for the 2023 Pan American Games

 The champion team and the top team from each of the three CONCACAF zones, i.e., Caribbean (CFU), Central American (UNCAF), and North American (NAFU), qualified for the 2023 Pan American Games men's football tournament.

 The following four teams from CONCACAF qualified for the 2023 Pan American Games men's football tournament in Chile.